ShidiwenP/RL-Traffic/README.md

 Algorithms used:
 PPO
 DQN
-Q-Learning
+Q-Learning,
-Fixed Time (not an algorithm but base case)
+compared to baseline Fixed Time

-Demands used:
+Demand Levels:
 Light (only cars going straight through intersection) Ideal (cars, buses, pedestrians, turns in intersection) Heavy (traffic jam)

 Only one traffic light (id: 41896158) has been controlled using the simulation

-So far *DQN* is the best model according to avg. queue length and cumulative reward
+So far *PPO* is the best model according to avg. queue length and cumulative reward